 where $p_i$ and $t_i$ denote the predicted and ground-truth regions for frame $i$.
 The final mSTIoU is obtained by averaging STIoU across all test clips.
 For ACC@0.5+n, a frame contributes a score of 1 if its IoU exceeds 0.5 (target-present), or if correctly classified as no-target.

-We compare VIRO against two types of baselines: (i) the fully supervised video REC model MDETR+BH trained on RefEgo~\citep{kurita2023refego}, and (ii) off-the-shelf RefCOCOg-trained OFA~\citep{wang2022ofa} and MDETR~\citep{kamath2021mdetr} following the RefEgo setup.
-Table~\ref{tab:refego} shows that VIRO achieves strong zero-shot performance.
-On the all frame setting, including both target-present and no-target frames, VIRO attains competitive mSTIoU and surpasses fully supervised methods in ACC@0.5+n.
-Moreover, among zero-shot methods, VIRO achieves the highest performance on target-present frames, demonstrating robust grounding despite not using RefEgo training data.
+We compare VIRO against two types of baselines: (i) the fully supervised video REC model MDETR+BH trained on RefEgo, and (ii) off-the-shelf RefCOCOg-trained OFA~\citep{wang2022ofa} and MDETR~\citep{kamath2021mdetr} following the RefEgo setup.
+As shown in Table~\ref{tab:refego}, VIRO demonstrates strong zero-shot capabilities.
+In the all-frames setting, including both target-present and no-target frames, VIRO attains competitive mSTIoU and surpasses the fully supervised method in ACC@0.5+n.
+Furthermore, it yields the highest performance among zero-shot methods on target-present frames, confirming its robust grounding ability without domain-specific training.